Dieser Artikel ist auch auf Deutsch verfügbar. Click here to find out more about United States of America!

 Breakers Waterpark is not a lost place, but a supervised construction site.
 The attractions are slowly being dismantled to clear the land for sale.
 The owners’ last asking price was 1.1 million US dollars.

-If you are planning to visit the park, I can put you in touch with Charles.
+If you are planning to visit the park, I can put you in contact with Charles.

 The Wave Pool